-The modifier also provides the option to compute a local elastic deformation gradient is calculated as the affine transformation of the ideal template which minimizes the sum of squared distances from the actual neighbor vectors.
+The modifier also provides the option to compute a local elastic deformation gradient for each particle, which is calculated as the affine transformation of the ideal template which minimizes the sum of squared deviations from the actual neighbor vectors.
 The local elastic deformation gradient tensors are output as 3x3 matrices in the Elastic Deformation Gradient particle property.

 The chemical types of atoms are generally ignored by the PTM when identifying the structural phases (e.g. FCC, BCC, etc.).
 However, the algorithm can additionally

 identify the local chemical ordering type by taking into account the species of atoms (given by the values of the

 Particle Type property, which must be defined).

 The binary ordering types identified by the current version of the PTM algorithm are A2 and B2 for BCC;

 The local ordering type is output as an additional particle property named

 0 = Other, unknown or no ordering